tobealive/docs/docs/concepts/compile-time/control-flow.md

 compiler, platform or compilation options.
 It can also be used to check the types of fields or methods when iterating them, see [Compile-time Reflection](./reflection.md).
-And also specify different code depending on the type in generic functions, see [Generics](../generics.md#compile-time-conditions).
+It can also specify different code depending on the type in generic functions, see [Generics](../generics.md#compile-time-conditions).

 It supports multiple conditions in one branch: